What To Do After A Car Accident In Michigan: 9 Steps To Take

 After a car accident in Michigan, never give “statements” to an auto insurance claims adjuster and never sign releases presented to you by an insurance claims adjuster unless and until you have talked with an attorney first.
 Additionally, never allow the insurance adjuster to look at your vehicle damage without your attorney present.

 Why?
-Because claims adjusters try to minimize crash survivors’ pain and injuries and one of the ways they do it is by getting recorded statements before the survivors have been able to hire and get advice from a car accident lawyer who is looking out for the survivors’ best interests.
+Because claims adjusters try to minimize crash survivors’ pain and injuries and one of the ways they do it is by getting recorded statements before the survivors have been able to hire and get advice from an auto crash lawyer who is looking out for the survivors’ best interests.

-By catching survivors after a motor vehicle accident, while they are still in shock and when their guard is down, the adjusters are able to obtain statements that will be used later in court to try to undermine the survivor’s claim.
-Often, when there is low vehicle damage, insurance adjusters try to argue that no one could have been seriously injured in the accident.
+By catching survivors after a motor vehicle crash, while they are still in shock and when their guard is down, the adjusters are able to obtain statements that will be used later in court to try to undermine the survivor’s claim.
+Often, when there is low vehicle damage, insurance adjusters try to argue that no one could have been seriously injured in the crash.

 Also, it is not uncommon for adjusters to try to use the statements to shift blame for the car accident to the Michigan crash survivor.

-Releases are just dangerous as statements for car crash survivors.
+Releases are just dangerous as statements for motor vehicle crash survivors.

 It is not uncommon that an insurance adjuster’s release – even one for limited property damage or mini tort – will contain unrelated language that effectively “settles” the crash survivor’s claim for substantially less than it is worth and extinguishes the survivor’s right to recover No-Fault benefits, to sue the at-fault driver for pain and suffering compensation, and/or to collect “uninsured motorist” or “underinsured motorist” benefits.